Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: The Spacewalk-18 Dataset

 \subsection{Labeling Process}

 Building our dataset requires temporally segmenting and labeling very long videos.
-Existing methods of collecting temporal segment annotations require multiple passes and/or for clips to be pre-labeled \cite{ActivityNet, vondrick2010annotation}.
-With these methods, our dataset would require three passes (action identification, temporal segmentation, and step labeling) to annotate.
-By pre-defining the label space and segmenting the live stream into clips containing a maximum of one step each, we are able to collect annotations in a single pass.
-This drastically reduces the number of human worker hours expended.
+Due to the presence of video clips irrelevant to the spacewalk (\emph{e.g.}, scene of the mission control center in Figure~\ref{fig:teaser}), the temporal boundaries of a single step can be fragmented, making annotating the temporal boundaries time-consuming and measuring the inter-annotator agreement challenging.
+We propose to over-segment the recordings into short clips, each of which corresponds to at most a single step.
+We then ask the annotators to label each clip from a pre-defined list of steps for a spacewalk, while having access to an unbounded-length context from its neighboring video clips.
+The human annotators are thus free from having to draw detailed temporal boundaries, or to take multiple passes over the long video for step definition, temporal segmentation, and step labeling.
+We observe that this design drastically reduced human worker hours.

-\textbf{Define the Label Space.} Our label space is derived from the animations.
-We manually segment the animations into clips containing a single step and give each clip a short caption.
-On average, this results in 25 steps per spacewalk video.
+\textbf{Define the Label Space.} Our label space is derived from the animated preview for each spacewalk.
+We manually segment the animations into steps ourselves, and label each segment with a step caption.
+On average, this results in around 25 steps per spacewalk video.

-\textbf{Split the Videos.} To reduce the burden of temporal segmentation, we split the live streams into sub-clips using a shot-detection algorithm.
-We find that due to the long nature of the steps and tendency of the camera to switch angles often in spacewalk live streams, a given shot-segmented clip will contain at most one step.
+\textbf{Create Video Clips.} We segment each video into short clips using PySceneDetect's\footnote{\url{https://github.com/Breakthrough/PySceneDetect}} shot boundary detection algorithm.
+We find that due to the long nature of the steps and tendency of the camera to switch angles often in spacewalk recordings, a given shot-segmented clip rarely spans over one step: we randomly inspect the annotated clips and observe that only 6\% of them contain more than one step.
+Overall, only 4\% of the frames are mislabeled due to shot boundaries.
+While imperfect, we believe the benefit of scaling up annotation significantly outweights the minimal impacts on evaluation metrics.